briancartercst/minion/README.md

 ##Component lifecycle
 Components can contain other components.
-When Minion finds a component tag such as the above `<my-hello>`, it loads and renders its HTML template, invoking the component methods in a specific sequence.
+When Minion finds a component tag such as the above `<hello>`, it loads and renders its HTML template, invoking the component methods in a specific sequence.
 All lifecycle methods are optional, and most of them are seldom required, with the exception of the init method:
 - **init(componentNode)**: invoked immediately after the component is instantiated.
 This is where